THE DIGITAL REPOSITORY FOR THE BLACK EXPERIENCE

-The first African American to solo-circumnavigate the world via Cape Horn, William Pinkney was born on September 15, 1935, in Chicago.
-Attending public schools in Chicago, Pinkney joined the U.S. Navy after graduating from high school in 1954.
+The first Black man of any nation to solo-circumnavigate the world via Cape Horn, William “Bill” Pinkney was born on September 15, 1935 in Chicago, Illinois to Marion Henderson and William Deltorius Pinkney.
+After graduating from Chicago’s Tilden Technical High School in 1954, Pinkney joined the U.S. Navy.